gabrielgeier/social-network-php/README.md

 - See the ranking for authors, books, genres and languages;
 - Make friends;
 - Use his own feed or see his friend's;

+As i mentioned before, the code isn't very organized, so i'm remaking the website using pyhton + pyramid framework as part of my TCC.

 Bellow is a little tour through the website (the GIF was too big, so needed to be splited).